Yuriy Khotlubei: Biography

 In 2000, Mariupol took third place in Ukraine in the "City of the Best Improvement" competition.

 In 2014, Khotlubei spoke out against “what happened on the Maidan, when Molotov cocktails were thrown at law enforcement officers, and the protesters dismantled the pavement”, organized the dispatch of hundreds of public utilities workers to an anti-Maidan rally in Kyiv in January 2014.
 The absence of public utilities in Mariupol led to a collapse when the city was covered with snow, and there was no one to fight the elements.

 At the same time, in the summer of 2014, Khotlubei stated that he was frankly against the policy that was promoted at pro-Russian rallies in Mariupol, although he wore a St. Russia, and supported at that time a referendum on the fate of the region.

 From August to September 2014, he took an active part in events in support of the unity of Ukraine and the creation of defensive fortifications in Mariupol.
 On his initiative, in August 2014, two monuments to Lenin were demolished in the city.
-The public was announced that ostensibly for reconstruction.

 On 31 January 2015, in Mariupol, during a requiem rally in connection with the shelling of the Vostochny microdistrict, he informed the participants of the rally about his support for the decision of the Verkhovna Rad to recognize the Russian Federation as an aggressor party, and the DPR and LPR as terrorist organizations, which was announced the day before a decision was made at a session of the Mariupol City Council.